sarojneupaneofficial/sarojflow-platform/README.md

 # SarojFlow — Distributed Real-Time Smart City Data Platform

 > SarojFlow is a real-time data engineering project I built to simulate smart city traffic analytics using Kafka, PySpark, Airflow, and Delta Lake.
-It streams live traffic and camera data, processes and cleans it using Spark Structured Streaming, stores the processed data in a lakehouse setup, and shows real-time insights through dashboards with AI-based anomaly detection.
+It streams live traffic and camera data, processes and cleans it using Spark Structured Streaming, stores the processed data in a lakehouse setup, and shows real-time insights through dashboards with AI-based anomaly detection

 ---